ambielecki/dwa15-fall2018/laravel/foobooks-week-13b.md

 __This should not be considered a stand-alone document; for full details please refer to the lecture video and the Foobooks code source.__

-## Using Tags/Many to Many
+## Tags in the *Edit Book* feature
 We have everything set up for a tags feature&mdash; migrations, seeders, models&mdash; now let's look at how we'd implement tags.

-We need a way to associate tags with books (either from the *Edit Book* or *Create Book* page)
+Starting with the *Edit Book* feature, we need a way to associate tags with books.
 For authors, this was done with a dropdown which worked because each book can have only *one* author.

 Each book can have *many* tags, though, so a dropdown won't do.
 Instead, let's show all possible tags with checkboxes.
 Example of what we're aiming for: